-As we already know last week it was announced by Toonami animation that Dragon Ball Super will officially premier in english, on Saturday the 7th of January.
+As we already know last week it was announced by Toonami animation that Dragon Ball Super will officially premiere in English, on Saturday the 7th of January.

-As a result it is likely there will an enormous spike in the popularity of the series, as many fans have waited patiently for almost two years for Dragon Ball Super of be english dubbed.
+As a result, it is likely there will an enormous spike in the popularity of the series, as many fans have waited patiently for almost two years for Dragon Ball Super to be English dubbed.

-Now with this sudden spike it may result in an increase in the interest of past episodes as well, and so Netflix who are trying to broaden their anime line up, may start try and introduce more Dragon Ball to its members.
+Now with this sudden spike, it may increase in the interest of past episodes as well, and so Netflix who are trying to broaden their anime line up may start to try and introduce more Dragon Ball to its members.

-The Seven Deadly Sins, Pokémon, Yu-Gi-oh, Full Metal Alchemist, Fairy Tale and Naruto are already available for streaming on Netflix, and I feel Dragon Ball may not be too far away.
+The Seven Deadly Sins, Pokémon, Yu-Gi-oh, Full Metal Alchemist, Fairy Tail and Naruto are already available for streaming on Netflix, and I feel Dragon Ball may not be too far away.